Introduction to the Art of War

 Sun Tzu’s principle of “The Commander” (Jiang) focuses on the qualities of a wise, trustworthy, benevolent, courageous, and strict leader.
 The commander’s ability to lead and make decisions under pressure is critical to the success of any military campaign.

-In business, leadership is the cornerstone of effective strategic management.
+Leadership is the cornerstone of effective strategic management.
 A leader must have the vision to set strategic goals, the wisdom to navigate complexities, and the courage to make tough decisions.

 Moreover, a leader must inspire employee trust and commitment, fostering a culture of accountability and excellence.